Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

    }
  }
 ```
-You can refer this documentation for Security Group.

-Terraform AWS Security Group Resource

-Create an S3 bucket for demonstration purposes.
+9] Create an S3 bucket for demonstration purposes.

 aws_7_s3.tf